Marketing Assessment & Strategy Report

 The highest-leverage channel, currently the weakest.
 The site is 8+ years old, difficult to update, and doesn't serve either the DMO or private-sector buyer journey.
 Given that 95% of B2B deals are won by a vendor on the buyer's day-one shortlist — a shortlist formed entirely through independent research — the website is the channel with the most influence on pipeline outcomes.
 It's also the one most in need of a rebuild.

-A critical blind spot.
-The GEO audit scored 14/100.
-All mentions came from a single platform (Gemini), with zero presence on ChatGPT and Claude.
-Zero citations across all platforms.
-AI systems recall the MMGY name but never point to MMGY's actual content because the content isn't structured in a way that registers as citable authority.
+A critical opportunity.
+The GEO audit scored 40/100 — with strong vendor-selection performance (80% mention rate) but complete absence on problem-solving queries (0%) and weak best-practices visibility (23.3%).
+AI systems know MMGY exists but can't articulate what makes them different, because the content isn't structured around the expertise that sets them apart.
 Schema markup — a standardized code structure that helps AI systems understand page content — is minimal on the current site.
-With 94% of B2B buyers now using LLMs during evaluation, this isn't a future consideration — it's a current gap.
+With 94% of B2B buyers now using LLMs during evaluation, investing in problem-solving content and structured data will close this gap.

 Recommended channel strategy